Part I - Installing and setting up the CLI and Magnolia

 info Magnolia will be ready after a few seconds at localhost:8080/magnoliaAuthor.
 Username and password is superuser

-The following files and folders are created:
+The following folders are created:

 ├── apache-tomcat/